-We at CBD-RISE are dedicated to helping all our customer easily pick out a dehumidifier that will cater for all their needs.
+We at AlorAir are dedicated to helping all our customers easily pick out a dehumidifier that will cater to all their needs.
 Here are some of the features that set CBD-RISE dehumidifiers apart:

 - Auto humidistat – this feature allows your dehumidifier to automatically turn on and off depending on the humidity levels of the air.
 This will save you money because the dehumidifier will consume less power.

 - Reusable air filters – all our dehumidifiers have a reusable air filter that can be easily cleaned and re-used.